ezrichards/ezrichards.github.io/content/posts/were-in-the-wrong-moment.md

 revise it, pay attention to detail a thousand times.
 You keep on working at it and iterating on it until it's just right.

-I'm not sure if anyone else feels this way, but with the introduction of generative AI, **I don't find coding fun anymore**.
+I'm not sure if anyone else feels this way, but with the introduction of generative AI, I don't find coding fun anymore.
 It's hard to motivate myself to code knowing a model can do it much quicker.
 The joy of coding for me was literally *the process of coding*.

 AI is eating the world.
 You can't hardly go to a website without seeing AI 15 times in the marketing,